geesway12/thynktech-admin/README.md

-# AfyaCare
+# ThynkTech

-**AfyaCare** is a modern, offline-first, modular health records & register app (PWA) for rural clinics and health posts.
+**ThynkTech** is a modern, offline-first, modular health records & register app (PWA) for rural clinics and health posts.

 ## Features